 Higher credit quality bonds like AAA rated (highest rating) offer lower yields, and lower credit quality bonds like BBB (or below) offer higher yields for compensating the risk being taken.
 Investors invest in various types of bonds based on return expectations and risk tolerance.

 There is so much that goes into determining the intrinsic value of a bond.
 Knowing the true value of a bond is as important as knowing the value of a business when you invest in equities.

-The bond valuation is the process of determining the value of a bond based on the present value of its future cash flows.
+Bond valuation is the process of determining the value of a bond based on the present value of its future cash flows.
 It is calculated based on the present value of coupon payments using an appropriate discount rate.
 The discount rate, also called YTM (yield to maturity), is the return that an investor can expect if they reinvest every coupon payment at a fixed rate until the bond matures.

 Let’s understand the bond valuation mathematically to see how coupon payments and other things are factored in.
 Below is the formula for the face value: